mekb-turtle/discord-ai-bot/README.md

     <h3><a href="#"></a><img alt="Discord chat with the bot" src="assets/screenshot.png" /></h3>
 </div>

+### Archived
+I have decided to archive this project as I no longer have the time to maintain it.
+If you would like to take over the project, [please let me know](https://github.com/mekb-turtle).

 ### Set-up instructions
 1. Install [Node.js](https://nodejs.org) (if you have a package manager, use that instead to install this)
     - Make sure to install at least v14 of Node.js